bobbyshaw/tomrobertshaw.net/_posts/2015-12-21-introduction-to-machine-learning-with-naive-bayes.md

 # Naive Bayes

-The [naive Bayes classifier](https://en.wikipedia.org/wiki/Naive_Bayes_classifier) is one of the most popular and simple classifiers to get started with.
+The [Naive Bayes classifier](https://en.wikipedia.org/wiki/Naive_Bayes_classifier) is one of the most popular and simple classifiers to get started with.

 Naive Bayes looks at the relationship between the following probabilities: